lhsribas/quarkus-reactive-crud-archetype/src/main/resources/archetype-resources/README.md

 ## CRUD Application

-This Applciation is divided in some package, to provide a pretty unsdertood about how to build application with Clean Architecture concepts.
+This Application is divided into some packages, to provide a pretty understood about how to build applications with Clean Architecture concepts.

-Each Package has your responsabilities, that will explain below the image:
+Each Package has its responsibilities, which will explain below the image:

 ![alt text for screen readers](tree.png "Project Structure")